Roeck/Tasker-Ruby/README.md

 (x) - Use multiple models:

     .
 User model:
-      Contains 2 attributes: "has_many :chore" and "has_secure_password".
+      Contains 2 attributes: "has_many :task" and "has_secure_password".

     .
 Task model:
       Contains the "belongs_to :user" attribute.